-Opinion | If you want a normal summer, keep your mask on and guard up
+Opinion | There’s a dark cloud in the road back to normal.
+It’s too early to declare victory.

 In the past week or so, cases started climbing again in 14 states, including New Jersey, which soared from 2,887 to 3,821; Connecticut, from 681 to 1,226; and Rhode Island, which went from 340 to 520.
 Michigan is seeing a major outbreak, with new cases zooming from 1,044 on Feb.
 18 to more than 3,327 on March 18.
 In Alabama, cases have tripled in a very short period, from 550 on March 11 to 1,593 on March 18.
 Maryland and Virginia have both reported slight rises in the rate of new infections, too; the District suffered a big spike in the first two weeks of March, but it appears to have abated.

 The spikes and plateau suggest the pandemic is not over yet, and the virus could flare anew.
 The worst-case scenario would be a fourth wave, requiring widespread return to closures and restrictions.
 That is not a certainty.
 The rollout of vaccines continues to build a firewall against the pandemic.
 The vaccines appear to work well against the B.1.1.7 variant.
-At least 23 percent of the U.S. population has now received at least one dose, and 12.6 percent has received two.
-Among the elderly — the most vulnerable part of the population — 67 percent of those over 65 years old have received at least one dose, and nearly 40 percent have received two.
+Nearly 24 percent of the U.S. population has now received at least one dose, and 13 percent has received two.
+Among the elderly — the most vulnerable part of the population — 68 percent of those over 65 years old have received at least one dose, and 40.8 percent have received two.

 But as Dr. Fauci pointed out on Friday, this is an inflection point, and it is “quite risky to declare victory before you have the level of infection in the community to a much, much lower level than 53,000 cases per day.”
 Decisions in many states to reopen businesses, especially bars and restaurants, and to drop mask mandates, are misguided and premature, and could trigger a surge in cases.